Relative hulls and quantum codes: Introduction

-Another primary goal of this paper is to apply results on the relative hull to quantum error-correcting codes, as the dimension of the relative hull is linked to the entanglement required in entanglement-assisted quantum error-correcting codes.
-The results demonstrate how monomially equivalent codes may be used to tailor the entanglement within the specified bounds.
-By utilizing codes with increased relative hull dimension, we reduce the entanglement, which reduces the cost of implementation while keeping the same net rate.
-Moreover, we show that if a quantum code obtained via the CSS construction using some linear codes is pure, then the minimum distance of the quantum code obtained via the CSS construction of some monomially equivalent linear codes does not decrease.
-Furthermore, we give conditions for the purity of the quantum code obtained with monomially equivalent codes.
+As stated, the relative hull dimension is linked to the required number of pairs of maximally entangled quantum states for an EAQECC.
+Our results concerning the relative hull demonstrate how monomially equivalent codes may be used to tailor the parameter $c$ within the specified bounds.
+Thus, we can reduce the required number of pairs of maximally entangled quantum states while maintaining the net rate.
+Hence, one has a simpler implementation with the same net rate.
+We show that if a quantum code obtained via the CSS construction using $C_1$ and $C_2$ is pure, then the minimum distance of the quantum code obtained via the CSS construction of some linear codes monomially equivalent to $C_1$ and $C_2$ does not decrease.
+Furthermore, we give conditions to obtain a pure quantum code using monomially equivalent codes.
+We obtain EAQECCs codes with excellent parameters by applying Theorem 3.3 to multivariate Goppa codes, filling in some gaps or improving the parameters of some of the best-known EAQECCs recently published by L. Sok~\cite{LSok}.
+We obtain new EAQMDS (EAQECCs whose parameters achieve the Singleton bound, so-called entanglement-assisted quantum maximum distance separable codes), by applying Theorem 3.3 to (possibly extended or double extended) generalized Reed-Solomon codes when $q>2$, $1 < n < q+1$, and $k \le n+2$.

-Finally, we consider a concrete family of classical linear codes to construct entanglement-assisted quantum codes, the monomial decreasing Cartesian codes.
-A family of evaluation codes is adequate for our purposes.
-Indeed, we can bound the minimum distance with the footprint bound, and the dual of a decreasing monomial Cartesian code is equivalent to a decreasing monomial Cartesian code.
-For this family, we can obtain pure and impure codes.
-Note that impure codes are advantageous due to their higher decoding capability.
-There are few constructions in the literature.

 This paper is organized as follows.
 Preliminaries are given in Section \ref{prelim_section}.
 Section \ref{reducerelativehull} provides results on reducing the relative hull while Section \ref{increaserelativehull} discusses increasing the relative hull.
-Applications to the design of entanglement-assisted quantum error-correcting codes are contained in Section \ref{quantum_section}.
+Applications to the design of entanglement-assisted quantum error-correcting codes are in Section \ref{quantum_section}.
 The paper ends with a conclusion in Section \ref{conclusion_section}.